karansapra99/To-do-App/README.md

 How to use?

-Clone the Repo
+Clone the Repo,
-npm install
+npm install,
-run using : node server
+run using : node server(npm start),
 App will be live at localhost:3000